 In 2016, K+S started the planning process for the construction of a production facility for solar salt in Western Australia, which could have an annual capacity of 4.7 million tonnes when completed.
 The project is currently in the public comment period of the approvals process.

 Ashburton Salt: Salt from the sea

-The project is located about 40km south of Onslow in the north of Western Australia.
-The coastal region has established itself with several plants for the extraction of sea salt.
-Solar salt is extracted from seawater - and is therefore from a renewable source.
-The water is led through open evaporation basins.
-After several months of solar exposure, the salt crystallizes in an end basin.
+The project is located about 40km southwest of Onslow in the north of Western Australia.
+The coastal region is home to several existing solar salt production sites.
+Solar salt is extracted from seawater - a renewable source.
+The water is led through open evaporation ponds.
+After several months of solar exposure, salt precipitates in crystallising ponds.

-We see the potential for long-term, economically successful salt production, from which the population of Western Australia will benefit as well.
-When completed, the production facility should create about 90 permanent jobs and support local businesses and service providers in the communities of Onslow and Exmouth.
+We see the potential for long-term, economically successful salt production, which will be a benefit for the population of Western Australia.
+When completed, the production facility is expected to create about 130 direct and a total of 183 full-time jobs.
+In addition, it supports local businesses and service providers in the communities of Onslow and Exmouth.